Simulation Based Composite Likelihood: Inference and Confidence Sets

-where $\Hessian_{\theta}$ and $\nabla_{\theta}$ are the Hessian and the gradient with respect to $\theta$, and can be computed via automatic differentiation given $\theta$ and a realisation of $\mathbf{y}_{[T]}$.
-Given that we can compute Hessian and the gradient given $\theta,{y}_{[T]}$, we can also estimate expectation and the variance via simulations from the model (expected information).
-Approximating $S\left (\theta\right )$ and $V\left (\theta\right )$ with the actual observations (observed information) is slightly discussed in the supplementary material along with some experiments.
+where $\Hessian_{\theta}$ and $\nabla_{\theta}$ are the Hessian and the gradient with respect to $\theta$.
+Given that we can compute the Hessian and the gradient given $\theta,{y}_{[T]}$, we can also estimate expectation and the variance via simulations from the model (expected information).
+More details on this aspect of SimBa-CL along with approximating $S\left (\theta\right )$ and $V\left (\theta\right )$ with the actual observations (observed information) are discussed in Section B of the supplementary material, with also more experiments available in Section C.

-\subsection{Bartlett identities}
+\subsection{Bartlett Identities}

-The computation of the Hessian can be resource-intensive, especially when using automatic differentiation, and variance estimation might be noisy.
-We can then simplify the form of sensitivity and variability matrix by invoking the first and second Bartlett identities.
-Note that, when considering SimBa-CL with feedback the identities hold asymptotically in the number of Monte Carlo samples $P$, while for SimBa-CL without feedback they hold only approximately.
+The computation of the Hessian can be resource-intensive and variance estimation might be noisy.
+We can then simplify the form of the sensitivity and variability matrix by invoking the first and second Bartlett identities.
+When considering SimBa-CL with feedback the identities hold asymptotically in the number of Monte Carlo samples $P$, while for SimBa-CL without feedback they hold only approximately.
 The sensitivity matrix and variability matrix can be then reformulated as:

 where $=$ becomes $\approx$ if we do not include the feedback, and where both matrices can be once again estimated via simulation.
-More details are available in the supplementary material.
+More details are available in Section B.3 of the supplementary material.